yutingzhao1991/jobManager/README.md

 3:Run sh build.sh to init jobs.

-4:Run 'npm start' start up monitor (or use node monitor/index.js).
+4:Run node monitor/bk_index.js to start backend log scaner and run node monitor/fe_index.js to start monitor web server.

 5:Then you can visitor 127.0.0.1:[port] to manager your jobs.